-2. Select the video you want to geotag by clicking on the Browse button for video.
-Once the video is loaded to click the Load for Geotagging.
+2. Select the video you want to geotag by clicking Browse.
+Once the video is loaded, click Load for Geotagging.

-3. When no GPS content is detected, a message box appears notifying the user they are entering manual geotagging mode and some basic instruction on how to do so.
+3. When no GPS content is detected, a message box appears notifying the user they are entering manual geotagging mode.

-4. OPTIONAL STEP: While not necessary, the Layer Control panel lets you add more map data layers to give more details on the map for referencing video frame(s) locations to places on the maps.
-In this example we will add aerial/satellite imagery so that we can better identify the individual windmills on the map.
+OPTIONAL: If desired, add additional map data layers using Layer Control tab.
+Adding more data layers provides additional details that can be helpful for referencing video frame(s) location(s) to places on the maps.
+In the following example, we have added aerial/satellite imagery so that we can better identify the individual windmills on the map.

 NOTE: If you need to move to the end of your video to identify the last frame end location, simply move the video scrubber to the end of the video.

-6. User will typically then let the video play for an amount of time, pause the video, right-click a point corresponding to the location of the current frame of video in view and then select Manually Add Point Here at 00:00:00.
+6. Play the video until you see the desired video frame and then click pause.
+Right-click a point corresponding to the location of the current frame of video in view and then select Manually Add Point Here at 00:00:00.

 NOTE: Please be aware that where 00:00:00 shows, the time changes as you move through the video.

-7. Repeat the process in step 6 above to add additional GPS points that correspond with the location of the current frame of video in view.
+7. Repeat step 5 to add additional GPS points corresponding with the location of the current frame of video in view.